thekid/xp-experiments/intf-evolution/README.md

 only have an impact later on.
 And programmers are usually not that disciplined.

 ### Replace
-We defines traits instead of interfaces:
+We define traits instead of interfaces:

 ```php
 trait Queue {